 If you are only partway through your school year, read on anyway because you might like to save this idea.
 It's a good one!

 Nearly everyone loves to be recognized, and one way to leave your students feeling special and important is to have an end-of-year classroom awards ceremony.

-I know you might be thinking that coming up with a unique award for each student sounds like it might be a challenge.
+I know you might think that coming up with a unique award for each student might be a challenge.
 Don't worry.
 I've got you covered!

-This is your last opportunity to positively impact how your students feel about music class, the school, and their self-worth.
+This is your last opportunity to positively impact your students' feelings about music class, the school, and their self-worth.

 You tell them they matter by giving them a positive message at the end of the year; you will also be planting the seed for their future teachers and bosses.

 Class awards are an easy way to show the students you've given some thought to them individually.
 Each award says something specific about them, which goes a long way with just about anyone.

 You can print them out and give each student an award, or take it to the next level and do a full-on awards ceremony.
 I suggest the latter would be a better overall experience for everyone, including yourself.

 Here's how I would do an awards ceremony in my classroom.
 On the day of the event, I would start the class by telling every student that for the next 45 minutes, nothing but positive words would be spoken in our classroom.